Skip to Main Content

 How to pay off law school debt

-Though the prospect of taking on six-figures worth of student loans to pay for law school can be intimidating, there are some ways to significantly reduce this figure.
-Whether you’re about to start your legal studies or if you’re close to graduating, these are some options you can explore to tackle law school debt.
+Though the prospect of taking on six figures of student loans for law school can be intimidating, there are some ways to significantly reduce your debt.
+Whether you’re about to start your legal studies or you’re close to graduating, these are some options you can explore to tackle law school debt.

 • Research loan forgiveness options: If you have federal student loans, you could get a portion of your balance forgiven through an income-driven repayment plan and Public Service Loan Forgiveness.

-• Find loan repayment assistance programs: Some states offer assistance for repaying loans, and the American Bar Association highlights more than 100 institutions that offer loan repayment assistance for working in public service.
+• Find loan repayment assistance programs: Some states offer assistance for repaying loans.
+The American Bar Association highlights more than 100 institutions that offer loan repayment assistance for working in public service.
 These programs typically have income thresholds you cannot exceed to qualify.

 • Refinance your debt: Depending on your credit, you might benefit from refinancing your student loans.
 Doing so could net you a lower interest rate or monthly payment.
 However, this option is best suited for high-interest bad credit private loans.
 Refinancing a federal loan would automatically turn it into a private one, which means you’ll lose access to forgiveness, among other benefits.